-Any business that has a high-risk merchant account for its e-commerce website has experienced the problem of abandoned shopping carts.
+Any business that has an e-commerce credit card processing website has experienced the problem of abandoned shopping carts.
 With this phenomenon, shoppers place one or more items in their virtual shopping cart, but at some point in the checkout process, they abandon it.
 Companies that track shopping cart abandonment statistics estimate that as many as four out of five shoppers desert their carts without paying.
 So how can retailers combat this problem?

 Image via Flickr by Polycart

 Several factors contribute to online shopping cart desertion.
 Sometimes, shoppers leave the retailer’s website to search for coupon codes.
 If they don’t find one, they may not come back to the retailer’s site to complete their purchases.

 Another reason for left-behind shopping carts is shipping fees.
 When the retailer fails to show shipping costs early in the transaction, customers may bail from the purchase with sticker shock when they see the final price of their purchases with shipping costs added to the total.
 Similarly, people who shop for travel services and packages may leave a site because they don’t see taxes, fees, resort fees, and other add-on charges until they’re about to enter their credit card information.

 Retailers also see aborted sales when they require shoppers to register to make a purchase.
 For future marketing and sales follow-up, merchants want potential customers to create an account, share personal information, and become more invested in the experience.
 However, research shows that as many as one-third of consumers backs out of a sale if they have to register for an account.
 Either they don’t want to share personal information, or they believe the method is a time-consuming process.

 The most important tactic is to remove the requirement that customers register on the site to finish their transactions.
 Instead, give them the option to complete their purchases as a guest.
 With this simple change, you can expect to increase the number of people who follow through with their payment.